ambarishg/ambarishg.github.io/_posts/2017-06-07-simple-exponential-smoothing.md

 $$ {F_t} $$ =  Forecast value of y  at time t
 $$ {F_{t+1}} $$ =  Forecast value of y  at time t +1

-The method takes the forecast at time t and adds the error between the forecast and the actual. $$ \alpha $$ is the smoothing constant.
+The method takes the forecast at time t and adds the error between the forecast and the actual. $$ \alpha $$ is the smoothing constant.$$ \alpha $$ takes values between 0 and 1.

 $$  {F_{t+1}}=  {F_t}  + \alpha({Y_t} - {F_t}) $$